inclind/inclind_gutenberg_blocks/README.md

 ## TODO

-- There is no method for compiling scss presently defined.
 - Import statements for scss files inside of js are not handled and cause the compiler to fail.
-- The dist directory should be excluded and the Gutenberg blocks should be linted and compiled during the build process.
+- The dist directory should be excluded in the future and the Gutenberg blocks should be linted and compiled during the build process.